-- You miss more than one shift without rescheduling online or calling in.
+- You miss more than two shifts without rescheduling online or calling in.

-- You call in for miss shifts more than 3 times without giving 24 hours notice.
+- You call in or miss shifts more than 3 times without giving 24 hours notice.

 - If you are more than five minutes late for a shift, you lose that shift and must reschedule.